Meet the Browns (film): Plot

 In Chicago, Brenda Brown-Davis is the struggling single mother of Mike Jr., Lena, and Tosha.
 She receives a letter saying that the father she has never met died and his funeral will be in Georgia.
 The plant where she works with her friend Cheryl "relocates its business to Mexico" adding to her existing financial difficulties.
 Then Miss Mildred, who supervises Lena in her home daycare, will not continue watching her due to the fact that Brenda has not been paying her.

 Basketball scout Harry notices Mike Jr. playing well at a game and comes to their house to talk about the boy's future.
 Harry asks Brenda out, but she has no interest in hearing about her son going professional and walks away.
 She begs Miss Mildred to watch Lena and goes to see her ex with Cheryl for financial help.
 Mike Sr., who has never given Brenda any assistance, says no and Brenda runs after Cheryl throws a brick at him.

-Brenda takes her children to Senoia, Georgia to attend the funeral and meets half-siblings who did not know she existed and are led by Cora Simmons and Leroy Brown.
-She is surprised to run into Harry, who lives in that town and is friendly with her father's family members LB, Sarah, Vera, and Will.
+Brenda takes her children to Senoia, Georgia to attend the funeral and meets her estranged half-siblings, in which the Cora Simmons and Leroy Brown takes the lead roles.
+Cora is revealed to be the daughter of Madea Simmons.
+Brenda is surprised to notice Harry, who resides in the same town and is friendly with her father's family members LB, Sarah, Vera, and Will.
 Harry partakes in a basketball game with Mike Jr. and Will.

 At dinner, Brenda learns that LB was the only one who knew about her when she shows the letter to Vera.
 On his deathbed, Pop confessed to LB that he was a pimp in Chicago.
 Brenda's mother who was LB's mother and many of Pop's friends, the children had all known, were his prostitutes, much to the shock of the rest of the Browns.
 The family welcomes Brenda, offering support and encouragement.
 After the funeral, they learn that Pop Brown left an old house to Brenda in his will.
 Brenda decides not to move in there, despite Harry's suggestion that she should stay.